openstack/security-doc/security-guide/source/introduction/security-boundaries-and-threats.rst

 to the management domain.

-The design of OpenStack is such that separation of security domains is difficult - as core services will usually bridge at least two domains, special consideration must be given when applying security controls to them.
+The design of OpenStack is such that separation of security domains is difficult.
+Because core services will usually bridge at least two domains, special consideration must be given when applying security controls to them.

 Threat classification, actors and attack vectors
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~